doziestar/identrax-whitepaper-and-docs/README.md

 Identrax envisions a world where:

-- A citizen opens a bank account by approving a 30-second consent request on their phone — no paperwork, no photocopies, no branch visit.
+- A citizen opens a bank account by approving a 30-second consent request on their phone, no paperwork, no photocopies, no branch visit.
 - A landlord verifies a prospective tenant's employment without ever seeing their payslip.
 - An employer confirms a degree without accessing the full academic transcript.
 - A citizen travelling abroad proves their identity to immigration authorities using a cryptographically-signed, blockchain-anchored digital credential.